buildaplatform/gitops/README.md

     make bootstrap
     ```

-    >A kind cluster will be created with argocd and ingress-nginx installed.
+    >A kind cluster will be created with applications ready and running.

 1. Visit the running applications: